mariahsonja/ai-technical-documentation/README.md

 If all the data is used for training the model and the error rate is evaluated based  on  outcome  vs. actual  value  from  the  same  training  data  set,  this  error  is  called the resubstitution error.

-### Hold-out
+#### Hold-out

 To  avoid  the  resubstitution  error,  the  data  is  split  into  two  different  datasets labeled as a training and a testing dataset.
 This can be a 60/40 or 70/30 or 80/20 split.
 In this case, there is a likelihood that uneven distribution of different classes of data is found in training and test dataset.
 To fix this, the training and test dataset is created with equal distribution of different classes of data.
 This process is called stratification.

-### K-fold Cross-Validation
+#### K-fold Cross-Validation

 In  this  technique,  k-1  folds  are  used  for  training  and  the remaining one is used for testing.
 The advantage is that entire data is used for training and testing.
 The  error  rate  of  the  model is  average  of  the  error  rate  of  each  iteration.
 This technique can also be called a form the repeated hold-out method.
 The error rate could be improved by using stratification technique.

-### LOOCV(Leave-One-Out Cross-Validation)
+#### LOOCV

-In this technique, all of the data except one record is used for training and one record is used for testing.
+In Leave-One-Out Cross-Validation, all of the data except one record is used for training and one record is used for testing.
 This process is repeated for N times if there are N records.
 The advantage is that entire data is used for training and testing.
 The error rate of the model is average of the error rate of each iteration.
 Costly.

 ### Random Subsampling